Altai Mountains: Geography

 Shavlo Lake in Northern Chuysky Range.

 In the north of the region is the Sailughem Mountains, also known as Kolyvan Altai, which stretch northeast from 49° N and 86° E towards the western extremity of the Sayan Mountains in 51° 60' N and 89° E. Their mean elevation is 1,500-1,750 m.
-The snow-line runs at 2,000 m on the northern side and at 2,400 m on the southern, and above it the rugged peaks tower some 1,000 m higher.
+The snow-line runs at 2,000 m on the northern side and at 2,400 m on the southern, and above it the peaks rise some 1,000 m higher.
 Mountain passes across the range are few and difficult, the chief being the Ulan-daban at 2,827 m (or 2,879 m according to Kozlov), and the Chapchan-daban, at 3,217 m, in the south and north respectively.
-On the east and southeast this range is flanked by the great plateau of Mongolia, the transition being affected gradually by means of several minor plateaus, such as Ukok (2,380 m) with Pazyryk Valley, Chuya (1,830 m), Kendykty (2,500 m), Kak (2,520 m), (2,590 m), and (2,410 m).
+On the east and southeast this range is flanked by the plateau of Mongolia, the transition being affected gradually by means of several minor plateaus, such as Ukok (2,380 m) with Pazyryk Valley, Chuya (1,830 m), Kendykty (2,500 m), and Kak (2,520 m), (2,590 m), and (2,410 m).

 This region is studded with large lakes, e.g. Uvs 720 m above sea level, Khyargas, Dorgon and Khar 1,170 m, and traversed by various mountain ranges, of which the principal are the Tannu-Ola Mountains, running roughly parallel with the Sayan Mountains as far east as the Kosso-gol, and the Khan Khökhii mountains, also stretching west and east.

 The north western and northern slopes of the Sailughem Mountains are extremely steep and difficult to access.
 On this side lies the highest summit of the range, the double-headed Belukha, whose summits reach 4,506 m and 4,400 m respectively, and give origin to several glaciers and glaciokarst formations (30 sqkm in aggregate area, as of 1911).
 Altaians call it Kadyn Bazhy, but is also called Uch-Sumer.

-The second highest peak of the range is in Mongolian part named Khüiten Peak.
-This massive peak reaches 4,374 m.
+The second highest peak of the range is in Mongolian part and is named Khüiten Peak.
+This peak reaches 4,374 m.
 Numerous spurs, striking in all directions from the Sailughem mountains, fill up the space between that range and the lowlands of Tomsk.
-Such are the Chuya Belki, having an average elevation of 2,700 m, with summits from 3,500-4,177 m and several glaciers on their northern slope; the Katun Belki, which have a mean elevation of about 3,000 m and are mostly snow-clad; the Kholzun range; the Korgon, highest point Mayak Shangina, the Talitsk and Selitsk ranges; as well as the Tigeretsk Range.
+These include the Chuya Belki, having an average elevation of 2,700 m, with summits from 3,500-4,177 m and several glaciers on their northern slope; the Katun Belki, which have a mean elevation of about 3,000 m and are mostly snow-clad; the Kholzun range; the Korgon, highest point Mayak Shangina, the Talitsk and Selitsk ranges; as well as the Tigeretsk Range.